 The written portion of the Candidacy Exam should address two questions, one of which is dedicated to the student's Major Field and one of which is dedicated to the student's Minor Field or Fields.
 The questions are written by the student's Exam Chair in consultation with the other members of his or her committee.
 The questions are given to the student only at the time the written exam is administered.
 The written exam must be taken over a seventy-two hour period; it can be sent via email or picked up by 4:00 p.m. on the first day and turned in to the English Graduate Office by 4:00 p.m. on the last day of that period.
 Students may opt to start the exam on a Monday, Tuesday, or Friday, so that it is due in the English Graduate Office, respectively, the following Thursday, Friday, or Monday.

 The oral portion of the exam must follow no sooner than one week but within two weeks (i.e., 7-14 days) after the written portion is completed and turned in.
 The written exam should be regarded as the beginning of a discussion that will be continued during the oral exam.
-Prior to the oral, the student should meet with the Candidacy Exam Chair to clarify expectations for the oral exam.
+Prior to the oral, the student should meet with the Candidacy Exam Chair to clarify expectations for the oral exam; at this meeting, it is expected that the Chair will ask a few sample questions to assist the student with their preparations.
 The oral exam lasts two hours, and it covers both the candidate's Major Field and Minor Field or Fields.
 The Chair of the committee should ensure that at least 60 minutes are devoted to the Major Field.
 The final 30 minutes of the exam can include a discussion of the draft Dissertation Prospectus.

 The Candidacy Examination Committee consists of 4 faculty members, chaired by a member of the Graduate Faculty who holds "P" status (typically, a tenured Associate or Full Professor).
 The student selects the members of her or his Committee in consultation with the Chair.
 The Committee must include faculty representation for both the Major Field and the Minor Field or Fields.
 Typically, this will mean 2 faculty members representing the Major Field and 2 faculty members representating the Minor Field, or 2 faculty members representing the Major Field and 1 faculty member representing the first Minor Field and 1 faculty member representing the second Minor Field.
 Only in unusual circumstances should a faculty member represent both the Major and a Minor Field for the purposes of the Candidacy Exam.
 The Committee meets with the student prior to the exam to discuss the Reading Lists for the Major and Minor Fields.